-Exploring fertility treatment options can be daunting.
-We’re here to help.
-Read on for the low-down on artificial insemination costs and procedures.
+Exploring fertility treatment options can be daunting, but we’re here to help.

 If you chat with your doctor about issues related to trying to conceive (TTC), they might recommend artificial insemination.